outdreamer/build-a-cure/docs/tasks/math_language_example.md

 problem to solution intent:

+	- alternative insight path: what operations can you do to b that would produce b on one side and an adjacent operation of 1 (10 - 9) on the other

-	- alternative intent using insight path
+	- alternative strategy using insight path

 		- find a number b (9.999) so that 1/n of itself is equal to the original adjacent_coefficient (0.999) so an adjacent integer (9) divisible by the repeating digit (9) to produce the target integer (1) (after moving one decimal to produce the integer) can be achieved by subtracting the adjacent_coefficient, given that 1/n of b will be the decimal after the integer, where n is a coefficient of the other side of the equation indicating only a multiplication operation has been done (requiring that no change has been done to the number type of the other side, as multiplying 1 by an integer = an integer)
 			- b * 1/n = adjacent_coefficient = (b - adjacent_coefficient) * 1/n * (infinite sequence of 1/(10 ^ 0), 1/(10 ^ 1), 1/(10 ^ 2) ...)